 The more assets you have, the more money you will get from the sale of your business.
 Every little perk for a new owner counts!

 If your location is full of potential customers, this adds up to profits!
-Contact us today for a free consultation on the sale of your business.
+Learn about the value of your salon, spa or barber industry business by working with the experts, Salonspa Connection.

 Marketing efforts for new customer acquisition can be a bit confusing for newer owners.
 Location has A LOT to do with getting more business.